ssameghini/cryptocurrency-rest/README.md

 - the database models scripted in `/mysql/schemas.sql`.

+### Prerequisites

-### For the application to fully run, you might need an account on [PM2](https://pm2.io/) and some keys from there to synchronize your API with the web monitor.
+For the application to fully run, you will need an account on [PM2](https://pm2.io/) and some keys from there to synchronize your API with the web monitor.
 Check the [Docs](./Docs.md) for more information on how to get that done.

 ---